nolecram/my_professional_journey_Vol-1_The-Proprietary-Era-1999-to-2006/docs/companies/teleap.md

 ---

-## On the Evolution of Project 119 and CRM Integration
+## Project 119's Evolution

-Project 119 itself exemplified the transition era: it began as a traditional telecommunications call center project (Atos era with HP CCM and pure CTI focus), underwent architectural reorganization as Olivetti consolidated Telecom Italia (shifting to Genesys CTI and Siebel CRM focus), and eventually became a case study in how to integrate modern CRM systems with traditional telecom infrastructure.

-The evolution of Project 119—from pure CTI infrastructure project to integrated CRM and contact center solution—mirrored the broader evolution of enterprise IT: from specialized components to integrated platforms, from on-premise infrastructure to cloud services, from custom integration to plug-and-play APIs.
-But the journey through that transition taught more than any theoretical study could have.
+Project 119 exemplified the transition era: it began as a pure CTI infrastructure project (Atos era), underwent architectural reorganization to integrate Siebel CRM (TeleAp era), and eventually became a case study in integrating modern CRM systems with traditional telecom infrastructure.
+That evolution—from specialized components to integrated platforms, from on-premise to cloud, from custom integration to plug-and-play APIs—mirrored the broader evolution of enterprise IT.
+The journey through that transition taught more than theory could.

 ---